AgniKul Cosmos: History

 The company was founded by Srinath Ravichandran, Moin SPM, Satyanarayanan Chakravarthy and Janardhana Raju within IIT Madras with a seed funding of ₹3 crore with aim to develop and launch its first rocket in 2021 and subsequently develop ability to provide launch service for satellites weighing up to 100 kg.
 The start-up later managed to raise up to ₹23.4 crore from investors.
 Till end of 2020, the company had raised almost $4 million and headed towards ISRO for advisory.
-A Non-Disclosure Agreement (NDA) was signed with Department of Space to obtain government's technological assistance in development of launch vehicles.
+A Non-Disclosure Agreement (NDA) was signed with Department of Space (DoS) to obtain government's technological assistance in development of launch vehicles.
 Although the company entered an agreement with Alaska Aerospace Corporation to launch rocket from Kodiak Launch Complex as a commercial launch pad to test rockets was not available in India, the deal eventually fizzled out as no progress was made with the vehicle.
-AgniKul has received investment from personal capacity of Anand Mahindra, chairman of Mahindra Group.
-Although, amount was not specified.
+AgniKul has received investment of an unspecified amount in a personal capacity from Anand Mahindra, chairman of Mahindra Group.

 AgniKul signed a framework agreement with the Department of Space in September 2021 for access to ISRO facilities and technical expertise for the development of its two-stage small-satellite Agnibaan launch vehicle.
 On 7 November 2022, Agnikul Cosmos bought its first Flight Termination System (FTS) from ISRO.
-It will be used in Agnibaan scheduled for launch from Satish Dhawan Space Centre.
+It will be used in Agnibaan scheduled for launch from Satish Dhawan Space Centre (SDSC).

 In October 2023, AgniKul raised $26.7 million in a Series B funding round, bringing the total capital raised since its inception to $40 million.
 Both existing and new investors participated in the round.
+Recent funding rounds and reports from March 2026 place the company's valuation at over $500 million.